logzio/logz-docs/_source/_includes/log-shipping/multiline-logs-filebeat.md

-###### Multiline logs
+## Multiline logs

-Filebeat's basic configuration is set to split longer, multiline logs into multiple logs - 1 log per line.
+If your original logs span multiple lines, you may find that they arrive in your Logz.io account split into several partial logs.
+You have the option to use either an explicit configuration or an annotation to configure Filebeat to concatenate multiline logs and avoid having them separated into multiple log documents.

+You will need to provide a regex expression that can identify the first log in a multiline log.
+Filebeat will concatenate the log lines that follow until it identifies the next log that matches the regex expression.
+In other words, there is no explicit regex expression to demarcate the _end_ of a multiline log.

-This behavior can be managed in 2 ways:
+This behavior is managed differently depending on your deployment method:

+* If you are using autodiscover hints & annotations, add an annotation to your deployment.
+* If you are not using autodiscover, use an explicit configuration.

-* Using an explicit configuration.
-See [Manage multiline messages](https://www.elastic.co/guide/en/beats/filebeat/current/multiline-examples.html) from Elastic for details.
+### Using an explicit configuration to concatenate multiline logs
-* Using Filebeat’s autodiscover hints.
-See [Hints based autodiscover](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover-hints.html#_co_elastic_logsmultiline) from Elastic for details.

-## Filebeat:
-For Filebeat, you can use either configuration, or Autodiscover hints & annotations.

-### Configuration:

-In `filebeat.yml`, under `filebeat.input`, we can add a multiline configuration to concatenate the lines, like in the following configuration sample:
+Open your `filebeat.yml` configuration file in a text editor.
+Under `filebeat.input`, add a multiline configuration to identify the first line in a multiline log.
+Filebeat will concatenate all subsequent lines until the `multiline.pattern` identifies the next match.
+For example:

 ```shell
 filebeat.inputs: